-If you plan to conduct business from your home, you should check with the Building and Zoning Department.
+Before you conduct business from your home, you must execute a disclosure statement with the Building and Zoning Department.
 There are certain restrictions to businesses conducted out of your home.

 Professionals and businesses, such as physicians, engineers, real estate firms, mortgage brokers, restaurants, etc., must submit current State Certificates when applying for a new Local Business Tax Receipt.
 State information: 850-487-1395.
 The Local Business Tax is due for any state licensed professional engaging in the practice for that profession.
 This does not relieve the requirement of paying the Local Business Tax for the business being operated.

 All businesses dealing with food must have a permit from the Division of Hotels and Restaurants, State Agriculture Department or the State Health Department.
 State information: (850) 487-1395.

 Businesses such as sellers of travel, health studios, telemarketing, dance studios, pawn shops, motor vehicle repair shops and intrastate moving companies are regulated by the Florida Division of Consumer Services.
 They must show evidence of registration when applying for the Local Business Tax.
 For questions regarding licensing requirements, contact the Florida Division of Consumer Services at (800) 435-7352 or visit their website at www.800helpfla.com.

 In addition to a Local Business Tax Receipt, a Building Contractor needs a Current State Certificate issued by the State Construction Industry Board, (850) 487-1395.
 We collect the Local Business Tax due for a state licensed professional engaging in the practice for that profession.
 This does not relieve the requirement of paying the Local Business Tax for the business operated.